jbarbier/hackernews_alert/README.md

 # HackerNews Alerts

-A simple Ruby script to be alerted by email whenever one sepcific keyword is mentioned on YCombinator [HackerNews](http://news.ycombinator.com) (not just on the front page).
+A simple Ruby script to be alerted by email whenever one specific keyword is mentioned on YCombinator [HackerNews](http://news.ycombinator.com) (not just on the front page).
 By design this script covers the frontpage, the new submitted articles and comments.

 The code is based on the [hnsearch API](https://www.hnsearch.com/api) / [ThriftDB Search API](http://www.thriftdb.com/documentation/rest-api/search-api)